charlesfinny7/CharlesFinny/README.md

 and providing features like secure shopping carts, payment gateways, and an intuitive checkout process.
 This involves designing the e-commerce platform, implementing necessary features, and ensuring a seamless user experience.
+Phase 3 consist of code of content of the e-commerce application. phase 4 contains the code for other details like cart,placing order,slider,search bar.